Advice about writing Ecology lab reports.

 Lab 4: Life tables.
-We'll be walking (no, that does not mean walking to your car) to the cemetery next to the football stadium; be prepared in case of rain.
+We'll be visiting the cemetery next to the football stadium; be prepared in case of rain.

 Note that the Life table lab will focus on comparing all individuals in Conway versus all individuals in Plymouth; ignore the male-female comparison.

 Lab 5: Spatial distribution of Ilex glabra and Lyonia lucida (see pic below).
 Bring a calculator.
-Be prepared for rain as we walk in the forest separating the Quail Creek subdivision and the CCU campus.
+Be prepared for rain as we walk in a local forest.
 It's sometimes 'buggy'--you may wish to bring some repellent.

 Lyonia lucida with reddish stem.